andrewdavidmackenzie/pigg/porky/README.md

 Pico and re-flash is much faster.

 This will build for the Pi Pico device and copy the built binary to it.

-The Pi Pico will reboot and start running your binary.
+The Pi Pico will reboot and start running your binary, you should start seeing log messages on the terminal where you are running `probe-rs` first from Embassy, then from Porky.

 ## Running using a UF2 file